 - Reduce distress, anxiety and depression greatly, and fatigue moderately, as well as increase quality of life, emotional function and social function (moderately) in some cancer patients

 You can take yoga classes at a gym or yoga center.
 Or you can practice from the comfort of your home.
-The following yoga series are great:

 It’s a good idea to try different kinds of yoga to see which one suits your needs and your personality.
 Give it a try… It’s never too late!